-The festival will run from 17th October 2024 until 31st October 2024.
+The festival will run from 17th October until 30th October 2025.
 There are various events taking place across this period.
-Please visit our [programme page] for specific dates and times of all events.
+Please visit our programme page for specific dates and times of all events.

 The events take place across various venues/locations across Inverclyde.
 Please visit our programme page for specific locations.